 The paper is organized as follows.
-In Section~\ref{sec:multi-class} we perform a multi-class classification of \Fermi-LAT sources using machine learning methods.
-In Section~\ref{sec:msp_distr} we determine the expected contribution of unassociated MSP-like sources to the SED within $10^\circ$ from the GC, to the radial intensity profile at 2 GeV, and to the source count distribution within $10^\circ$ from the GC.
-Section~\ref{sec:conclusion} contains conclusions and discussion.
+In Sec.~\ref{sec:multiclass} we perform a multiclass classification of \Fermi-LAT sources using machine learning methods.
+In Sec.~\ref{sec:msp_distr} we determine the expected contribution of unassociated MSP-like sources to the SED within $10^\circ$ from the GC, to the radial intensity profile at 2 GeV, and to the source count distribution within $10^\circ$ from the GC.
+Sec.~\ref{sec:conclusion} contains conclusions and discussion.
 In Appendix~\ref{app:msp_syst} we discuss the systematic uncertainties of the expected contribution of MSP-like sources, while the contribution of young pulsars among the unassociated sources is discussed in Appendix~\ref{app:psr_contribution}.